GribStream

 3. Review the generated request, especially time ranges, coordinates, grid size, variables, and expressions.

-4. Run the generated request against the regular GribStream API with your GRIBSTREAM_API_TOKEN.
+4. Use the authenticated MCP live query tools, or run the generated request against the regular GribStream API with GRIBSTREAM_API_TOKEN.

 5. Use the OpenAPI spec, skill file, Quick-start, and Expressions pages as references or fallback inputs for tools that do not support MCP.